stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 std dev              38.08 μs   (28.36 μs ..
 58.38 μs)
 ```

-As expected, this gives rather marginal improvement, but in other cases it
+As expected, this gives a rather marginal improvement, but in other cases it
 may be more useful.

 It turns out that not only inlining requires access to original function
 body to work, some other optimizations do as well, so the **`INLINEABLE`
-pragma**, causing putting function's unfolding into interface file
+pragma**, causing putting function's unfolding into an interface file
 **effectively removes module boundaries that could otherwise prevent other
 optimizations** from being applied.
 We will see how this works with
 specializing in the next section.
 For that reason it's nothing unusual to